JMLR Information for Authors

 Articles must be accompanied by a cover letter (in PDF or plain text format) containing all of the below:

 - Disclosure of any previous publications by the author(s) that significantly overlap with the submission.
 E.g., if the submission is an extended version of an earlier conference paper, please described the differences between the two papers.
 Simultaneous submission of papers to JMLR and other venues is not allowed.

 - Confirmation that all co-authors are aware of the current submission and consent to its review by JMLR.

 - Declaration of possible conflicts of interest; in particular, name all action editors that have recently collaborated with authors of the submission.

-- Suggestions of at least three action editors that seem best suited to handle the submitted manuscript.
+- Suggestions of 3 to 5 action editors that seem best suited to handle the submitted manuscript.
 These suggestions will be considered (though not necessarily honored).
 We have found that some action editors are popular with many authors, and may be busy handling other papers at a given point in time, so listing at least three action editors helps us expedite the process.

 To submit a paper, please